sp1aca9fa/rails-wikinimous/README.md

 ## Notes

-This project was built to practice Rails fundamentals and RESTful application design.
+This project is a solution to a Le Wagon bootcamp coding challenge and it was built to practice Rails fundamentals and RESTful application design.